HackYourFuture/Browsers/Week2/MAKEME.md

 ## **Todo list**

-1. Presentation Module week 2
+1. Presentation assignment 1
 2. JavaScript 30 Refactors (Optional)
 3. Project!

 ## **1. Presentation**

-Prepare a 5-10 minute presentation as described in [presentation-module/week2.md](https://github.com/HackYourFuture/presentation-module/blob/main/week2.md).
-A member of the HYF core team will plan a time with you to do this in the coming week!
+Prepare a 5-10 minute presentation as described [here](https://github.com/HackYourFuture/presentation-module/blob/main/assignment1.md) and give feedback to the classmate you are paired up to.

 ## **2. JavaScript 30 Refactors (Optional)**